Patterns for Blockchain Data Migration: Discussion

-Translating and testing SCs are not only time and cost prohibitive (even with automated translation) but also provide no guarantees on the exact behavior.
-While many high-level SC languages are still being proposed, they seem to be opting to a few instruction set architectures \cite{Hearn16}, \cite{Bitfinex18}, \cite{Buterin17}.
-Therefore, reuse of SCs at the VM emulation and bytecode level is preferred, as it could guarantee exact behavior at a much lower cost.
-To apply the token-burning pattern for SCs, it is essential that SCs store state separately or implement a self-destruct function before being deployed on the source BC.
-Similarly, having an IDs DB is essential to handle the change of IDs during the migration.
+To apply the \textit{token-burning} pattern for smart contracts, it is essential that they implement a self-destruct function before being deployed on the source blockchain.
+It is recommended to separate the smart contract state from the business logic \cite{Xu18}, as it simplifies smart contract translation and enables efficient migration of smart contract state using patterns such as \textit{snapshotting}, \textit{state aggregation}, \textit{token burning}, \textit{establish genesis}, and \textit{state initialization}.
+As the addresses could change during the migration, they should not be hardcoded into the smart contract code, e.g., address used in a delegated call.
+Instead, it is recommended to use a smart contract registry \cite{Xu18} to keep track of smart contract addresses.
+Similarly, having an ID database at the BAL is essential to handle the change of identifiers during the migration.
 Else, the migration will require significant changes to the BAL or even the application.
-Further, the use of states that can be aggregated and tokenized is useful.
-Therefore, proactive system design, data management, and use of best practices are essential to simplify future migration scenarios of EIS and BPMSs.
+Further, the use of states that can be tokenized is useful, as they could be created, aggregated, swapped, and burned using smart contracts.
+Therefore, proactive system design and application of smart contract best practices are essential to simplify future blockchain migrations.